Theudas: The revolt

-The movement was dispersed, and was never heard of again.

-Josephus does not provide a number for Theudas's followers, but Acts 5:36, if it is referring to the same Theudas (see below), reports that they numbered about 400.
+Josephus does not provide a number for Theudas's followers, but the movement was dispersed and never heard of again.

-The Theudas problem
+The Theudas Problem

-The sole reference to Theudas presents a problem of chronology if one assumes the Acts of the Apostles and Josephus are speaking of the same person and Josephus is correct.
+The sole reference to Theudas presents a problem of chronology if one assumes that the Acts of the Apostles and Josephus are speaking of the same person.
 In Acts, Gamaliel, a member of the Sanhedrin, defends the apostles by referring to Theudas:

-The difficulty is that Gamaliel, speaking before the year 37, is described as referring to the rising of Theudas, linking it to the revolt of Judas of Galilee at the time of the Census of Quirinius decades before, in 6 CE.
-However, Josephus makes clear that the revolt of Theudas took place around 45, which is after Gamaliel is said to have spoken, and long after the time of Judas the Galilean.
+The author of Acts has Gamaliel, speaking before the year 37, refer to an incident that preceded the revolt of Judas of Galilee at the time of the Census of Quirinius, which occurred decades before in 6 CE.
+Josephus makes clear that the revolt of his Theudas took place c.
+45, years after Gamaliel addressed the Sanhedrin and an entire generation after Judas the Galilean.

 It has been proposed that the writer of Acts used Josephus as a source, and made a mistake in reading the text, taking a later reference to the execution of the "sons of Judas the Galilean" after the rebellion of Theudas as saying that the rebellion of Judas was later; however it is a minority view, since most scholars agree that Luke and Josephus used separate, independent sources.
 It has also been suggested that the reference in Acts is to a different revolt by another, unknown Theudas, because Josephus states that there were numerous uprisings, saying there were "ten thousand disorders", but he gives details on only four and Theudas was not a unique name.
 According to ancient historian and New Testament scholar Paul Barnett "It seems unlikely that Luke would have made an error about an infamous contemporary".
 It is also possible that Josephus himself made a mistake, the Pulpit Commentary states: "Josephus may have misplaced the adventure of Theudas by some accidental error.
 Considering the vast number of Jewish insurrections from the death of Herod the Great to the destruction of Jerusalem, such a mistake is not very improbable."